karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 ### User Experience

 We will enable the host to provide it's own UI components and the functionality will be on the SDK side.
-Host will not need to handle any events which happen on the
+Host will not need to handle any events which happen on the dynamic ChoiceSet control.

 #### _Loading experience_